-Information collected for Subdistrict #1 Farm Units included identification of the wells and surface rights allocated to the irrigated fields on the lands comprising each farm unit.
-A summary of the ditches and pro rata shares of surface water allocated to fields on Subdistrict #1 2015 Farm Units is included in Appendix E. This represents the "surface water source" for Subdistrict #1.
+Information collected for Subdistrict #1 Farm Units included identification of the wells and surface rights allocated to the irrigated fields on the lands comprising of each farm unit.
+A summary of the ditches and pro rata shares of surface water allocated to fields in the 2016 Farm Units is included in Appendix E. This represents the "surface water source" for Subdistrict #1.

-The groundwater source is represented by the database of Subdistrict Wells described in Section 1.0 above and found in Appendix A. The groundwater amount or the diversions (in acre-feet) for each well during the 2015 irrigation year are included for each WDID in the table.
+The groundwater source is represented by the database of Subdistrict Wells described in Section 1.0 above and found in Appendix A. The groundwater amount or the diversions (in acre-feet) for each well during the 2016 irrigation year are included for each WDID in that Appendix.